google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ## Running shaders on the worker applications

-> Running of compute shaders is only supported for the amber-based Vulkan worker (on both desktop and Android).
+> Running of compute shaders is only supported for the Amber-based Vulkan worker (on both desktop and Android).
 Compute shaders are not supported by the GLES workers.

 Return to the Web UI
 at [http://localhost:8080/webui](http://localhost:8080/webui)